Kenya School Expedition

 - 3-4 season sleeping bag (comfort temperature approx -5 deg C) and a compression sack to keep it in

-- Sleeping bag liner, made out of cotton, useful to keep bag dry and clean
+- Sleeping bag liner, made out of cotton, useful to keep sleeping bag dry and clean

 - Head torch & spare batteries

-- Camera, memory card & batteries, phone, mp3 player etc, plus chargers (normal three pin plug is fine)
+- Camera, memory card & batteries, phone, mp3 player etc, plus chargers (normal three pin plug is fine).
+Power bank is also useful.

 - Water bottle

-- Wet wipes, toothbrush and paste, washkit, hand gel
+- Washkit including biodegradeable soap and shampoo, wet wipes, toothbrush and paste, hand gel and other basics.

-- Personal Medical Kit - Paracetamol, hand gel, antiseptic wipes, plasters, blister plasters, zinc tape, insect repellant, lip salve, throat lozenges, rehydration sachets (Dioralyte), sunblock cream, water purification tablets, personal medication like inhalers,
+- Personal Medical Kit - Paracetamol, antiseptic wipes, plasters, blister plasters, zinc tape, insect repellant, lip salve, throat lozenges, rehydration sachets (Dioralyte), sunblock cream, water purification tablets, and any personal medication.

 - Anti-Malarial tablets as prescribed